 9. Historic Art Deco District

 Miami Beach is home to the highest concentration of Art Deco buildings in the world, with around 800 buildings designated historic.

 The majority of which are in the Historic Miami Beach Art Deco District in South Beach.
 Ocean Drive is the perfect place to view the various hotels and restaurant buildings representing this architectural style.

 These pastel-colored buildings are what give the South Beach skyline its unique character.
 And You may even recognize some of these buildings from movies such as Scarface and Marley and Me.

 The Art Deco Historic District is located between 5th and 23rd Streets in Miami Beach.

 10. Duck Tour of Miami and South Beach

-is one of the most fun family activities South Florida offers.
-A mix between a bus and a boat, the duck tour explores through the heart of South Beach.
+The duck tour of Miami and South Beach is one of the most fun family activities South Florida offers.
+A mix between a bus and a boat, the duck tour explores the heart of South Beach.